mathildasoda/mathildasoda.github.io/menu/About.md

 title: About
 permalink: /About
 ---
-Hello, I'm Mathilda, an undergraduate student pursuing a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation), and a minor in Data Science.
+Hello, I'm Mathilda, an undergraduate student pursuing a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation), a minor in Linguistics, and Intermediate Proficiency Certificate in German.

 My main interest lies in statistical modeling.

 # Experience